-I knew my mom, Jacinta would be was where my fear lied.
+I knew my mom, Jacinta would be regardless of my talents on the pitch, so good about it all.
+My dad, Mick was where my fear lied.
 He played As I got that bit older, I was football, rugby and even hurled for morning, he had made me breakfast which is standard procedure for the two of us.
 He shook my hand and told me he was proud of me.
 I know not everyone has it this easy, but I am so grateful for how my family reacted.